 Why should the no sugar be in bold?
 Yes, other bacons mention that sugar is in the ingredients BUT then it isn't reflected in the nutritional facts.

 The selling point in this bacon then becomes two things: lower sodium and crate-free.

 In terms of taste, this seemed more pork in flavor than other bacon varieties as wasn't quite as salty.
 If crate-free is important to you, then you can check out this list that Trader Joe's has on their website about this.

 Now, here is the part where I feel like many consumers will be voting with their wallets.
 This package cost me $4.49.

 Not a bad deal right?
 But when you do the math, this bacon is nearly $10 a pound.
 This is priced identically to the Apple Smoked Bacon which has a 50% larger package.
-And when you compare this against Costco or other retailer, you can find lower sodium bacon at a far better price.
+And when you compare this against Costco or another retailer, you can find lower-sodium bacon at a far better price.